stackedsax/taskwarrior_scripts/README.md

 ### Create key binding

-1. Open Leyboard System Preferences
+1. Open Keyboard System Preferences
 2. Go to 'Shortcuts'
 3. Go to 'App Shortcuts'
 4. Add a new shortcut with the + sign